Jobs for People With Social Anxiety or Generalized Anxiety: Top Career Areas

 How to Determine Your Next Step

 When you get right down to it, almost any job that you have a strong interest in could be suitable for you.
-Jobs for people with social anxiety don't necessarily have to be placed in their own special category.
+Jobs for people with social anxiety or generalized anxiety don't necessarily have to be placed in their own special categories.
 By finding a way to get professional treatment, you open the door to being able to pursue your real ambitions.
-Then you won't be letting social anxiety dictate your life choices or career possibilities.
+Then you won't be letting social or generalized anxiety dictate your life choices or career possibilities.
 You'll be in charge of your own potential.

 So make a commitment to find help.
 And start exploring the career and educational options you're most enthusiastic about.
 Use your zip code to begin finding schools with exciting training programs in your area today!